vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

     - Their KNOWN DESTINATION networks
     - Their Metric to reach their KNOWN DESTINATION networks
 - This METHOD of sharing Tuyến đường information is often called ***‘Định tuyến by rumor’***
-    - ***‘Định tuyến by rumor’*** = because the Router doesn’t know about the Mạng beyond it’s NEIGHBOURS.
+    - ***‘Định tuyến by rumor’*** = because the Router doesn’t know about the Network beyond it’s NEIGHBOURS.
 It only knows the information that the NEIGHBOURS tell it.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/773eb20d-7983-4da4-ae66-e97e421e83ba)